simorgh1/aws-copilot-cd/README.md

 Add both environments to the pipeline, then it should detect your GitHub repository URL and current branch.
 The pipeline will ask for your GitHub personal access token, please generate one in GitHub in the Settings menu, Developer Settings.

 After pushing your changes to GitHub, start the pipeline by the following command:

+## Fixing docker pull limit issue

+[Docker](https://docs.docker.com/docker-hub/download-rate-limit/) has enabled download pull limit since november, it means during the docker build process, it will try to pull the required image defined in the Dockerfile and it will be blocked by docker hub, so your CodePipline build will fail.
+In order to fix this, docker should be logged in with your credentials.
+Please follow the instructions in the [AWS doc](https://aws.amazon.com/premiumsupport/knowledge-center/codebuild-docker-pull-image-error/).
+I've added the docker login command in the buildspec line 45.
+You should store your credentials in the Secret Manager and define them in the Build Project as Environment variables.

 ```bash
 $ copilot pipeline update